The number one question I get asked is "How much does a website cost?"

 Okay, let's talk about the main factors that influence the cost of the website.

 Who Is Designing It?

 First, who's designing it?
-You could do it yourself, you could hire a freelancer, or you could use a professional web development company.
+You could do it yourself, you could hire a freelancer, or you could use a professional web design company.

 If you choose the DIY method, it's absolutely cheaper because — well — you're doing the work yourself.

-If you hire a freelancer it's cheaper than hiring a web design company, but that person may lack the skills or the capacity to complete your project.
+If you hire a freelancer it's cheaper than hiring a professional website designer, but that person may lack the skills or the capacity to complete your project.

 You could use a web design company like ours.
 It's going to be more expensive, but we can handle your project from start to finish, and we have a large capable staff that you can trust.

 The next factor is how big is the site?
 In general the more pages on the site the more time it takes and consequently the more expensive it becomes.

 Think of each new page that you add.
 We need to write copy.
 We need to create graphics.
 And we need to design the page.
 That all takes time.
 So a basic site that might have five pages in it — maybe it has a Home, About Us, a couple of product or services pages — doesn't take as much time as a large e-commerce website design might take that has hundreds or even thousands of pages.

 A typical small business website design is going to have between 10 and 50 pages.